 The WorkQueueExecutor provides several features to work with heterogeneous resources.
 By default, Parsl only runs one app at a time on each worker node.
 However, it is possible to specify the requirements for a particular app, and Work Queue will automatically run as many parallel instances as possible on each node.
 Work Queue automatically detects the amount of cores, memory, and other resources available on each execution node.
-To activate this feature, add resource specifications to your apps:
+To activate this feature, add a resource specification to your apps.
+A resource specification is a dictionary with the following three (case-insensitive) keys: cores (an integer corresponding to the number of cores required by the task), memory (an integer corresponding to the task's memory requirement in MB), and disk (an integer corresponding to the task's disk requirement in MB), passed to an app via the special keyword argument parsl_resource_specification.
+The specification can be set for all app invocations via a default, for example: